XELJANZ (tofacitinib) was the first

-Tell your healthcare provider about all of the medicines you take, especially any other medicines to treat your rheumatoid arthritis.
-You should not take tocilizumab (Actemra®), etanercept (Enbrel®), adalimumab (Humira®), infliximab (Remicade®), rituximab (Rituxan®), abatacept (Orencia®), anakinra (Kineret®), certolizumab pegol (Cimzia®), golimumab (Simponi®), azathioprine, cyclosporine, or other immunosuppressive drugs while you are taking XELJANZ.
-Taking XELJANZ with these medicines may increase your risk of infection.
+- Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Especially tell your healthcare provider about any other medicines to treat your rheumatoid arthritis, psoriatic arthritis, or ulcerative colitis.
+You should not take tocilizumab (Actemra®), etanercept (Enbrel®), adalimumab (Humira®), infliximab (Remicade®), rituximab (Rituxan®), abatacept (Orencia®), anakinra (Kineret®), certolizumab (Cimzia®), golimumab (Simponi®), ustekinumab (Stelara®), secukinumab (Cosentyx®), vedolizumab (Entyvio®), azathioprine, cyclosporine, or other immunosuppressive drugs while you are taking XELJANZ or XELJANZ XR.
+Taking XELJANZ or XELJANZ XR with these medicines may increase your risk of infection.

 - Tell your healthcare provider if you are taking medicines that affect the way certain liver enzymes work.
 Ask your healthcare provider if you are not sure if your medicine is one of these.

-What are other possible side effects of XELJANZ?
+What are other possible side effects of XELJANZ/XELJANZ XR?